dib-lab/dammit/doc/_build/html/_sources/usage.txt

 While a more complex invocation might look like::

     dammit annotate <transcriptome.fasta> --database-dir /path/to/dbs --busco-group vertebrata --n_threads 4 --user-databases whale.pep.fasta dolphin.pep.fasta

 User databases will be searched with CRBB; this runs `blastx`, so if you supply ridiculously huge databases, it *will* take a long time.
-Future versions will likely use LAST for all searches to improve performance, but for now, we're stuck with the NCBI's dinosaur.
+Future versions will use LAST for all searches to improve performance, but for now, we're stuck with the NCBI's dinosaur.
 Also note that the information from the deflines in your databases will be used to construct the GFF3 file, so if your databases lack useful IDs, your annotations will too.